 Grantham received a major boost in late 2006 when it was confirmed as a new Growth Point area with the potential to deliver new homes and many more jobs over the next twenty years.
-Partners South Kesteven District Council and Lincolnshire County Council set about developing a strong vision for the town which they felt would represent a true step change and transform it into a better place to live, visit and invest.
-Their aim was to build upon Grantham's principal assets namely its location, excellent transport links, environment and its people.
+The aim is to build upon Grantham's principal assets namely its location, excellent transport links, environment and its people.
 Growth Point status will allow major housing expansion and the chance to enhance the town centre, but will also allow the population to expand from 38,000 in 15,000 households to 50,000 in 21,000 households.
 This will be delivered together with significant local infrastructure improvements including more shopping facilities, better roads, local transport, new green linkages and public realm projects.